massastrello/massastrello.github.io/research.md

 ---
-usemathjax: true
 title: /research
 layout: page
 permalink: /research
 ---

 # Research
-($^*$) is used to denote equal contribution.
+(*) is used to denote equal contribution.
 Author order determined by a coin flip.